Navigating a Season of Illness & Stress

 I’ve been quiet for a while.

-For much of the summer and early fall, I stopped blogging, creating videos, emailing my newsletter, even sharing much on my personal Facebook and Instagram accounts.
+For much of the summer and early fall, I stopped blogging, creating videos, emailing my newsletter, even sharing much on my social media accounts.

 It’s mostly because, for the past three months, I’ve been ‘Covid long-hauling.’

-Rather, like millions around the planet, I have experienced unsettling, and uncomfortable long-hauling symptoms - including in my nervous system, brain, lungs, and heart.
-It’s been a roller coaster of ‘roving’ sensations, each one a new unwanted guest to host for who knows how long.
+Rather, like millions around the globe, I’ve experienced unsettling symptoms - in my nervous system, brain, lungs, and heart.
+It’s been a roller coaster of ‘roving’ discomforts, each one an unwanted guest for who knows how long.

-I’ve been conserving my energy to focus on family life, adaptation, and recovery - and the truth is, being part of medical history unfolding has been and is anxiety-provoking: I’ve chosen to significantly reduce my media consumption to an effort to protect my mind amidst uncertainty and to nourish my optimism.
+I’ve been conserving my energy to focus on family life, adaptation, and recovery and chosen to significantly reduce my media consumption to decrease my anxiety in this uncertain chapter.

-I thought I would write a little about my past three months and what I’m learning during this season of illness or stress.
+I thought I would write about my past three months and what I’m learning during this season of illness.

 Surrendering to Reality:

-I have experienced long-hauling as full of constant adaptation, with no predictable ‘new normal’ to work with - and, at age 44, having been privileged with relatively good health all my life, I’ve found it challenging:
+Long-Covid demands constant adaptation, with no predictable ‘new normal’ to work with.
+At age 44, having been privileged with relatively good health all my life, I’ve found it challenging to:

-• losing a sense of control over my body has evoked fear, grief and anxiety in me
+• lose a sense of control over and safety within my body

-Over these past three months, rather than saying ‘yes’ to this experience, I’ve found myself saying ‘no’ in many moments:
+In fact, over these past three months, I’ve found myself saying many internal no’s:

-• Or I’ll get hooked in the past and fall into regret and a sense of victimhood: “No!
+• “No!
 I wish I had never attended that conference!”

-I have found solace, wisdom, and encouragement from the late Celtic priest and author, John O’Donohue, in his poem, For a Friend on the Arrival of Illness, from his book, To Bless the Space Between Us:
+I have found solace and encouragement from the late Celtic priest and author, John O’Donohue, in his poem, For a Friend on the Arrival of Illness, from his book, To Bless the Space Between Us:

 “May you find in yourself